aluzzardi/pam_usb/README.md

 This software was initially created by Andrea Luzzardi (https://github.com/aluzzardi/pam_usb/) but is unmaintained for quite some years by now.
 While the years passed the community continued to work on it but there was never a centralized place merging all those improvement.
-The goal of this repo is to provide exactly that, resulting in an up-to-date version that will also be released in a (yet to be setup) PPA.
+The goal of this repo is to provide exactly that, resulting in an up-to-date version.
+See [Install](https://github.com/mcdope/pam_usb/wiki/Install) for installation instructions and download options for prebuilt binaries.

 This repo is mainly based on community improvements from
  * Pekka Helenius (https://github.com/Fincer/pam_usb) - Agent improvements and Arch packaging support